 Dr. Small received his Doctorate of Philosophy (D.Phil) from Oxford University and is currently a Senior Research Fellow at the Moshe Dayan Centre for Middle East and African Studies at Tel Aviv University.
 He was previously the Koret Distinguished Fellow, the Hoover Institution, Stanford University.
 Dr. Small is the Founding Director of the Institute for the Study of Global Antisemitism and Policy (ISGAP), a non-partisan, international and interdisciplinary research center dedicated to the study of contemporary manifestations of antisemitism.
 ISGAP is the only research center dedicated to combatting antisemitism on the “battlefield of ideas” (in the classroom) and creating a safe space for faculty and students to study, analyze, debate and engage this issue in a scholarly manner.
 In addition, ISGAP organizes strategic research projects, and provides in-depth practical analyses and intelligence to help guide the fight against antisemitism worldwide.

 Dr. Small convenes groundbreaking academic seminar series, conferences and programming in the emerging field of contemporary antisemitism studies at Harvard University, Yale University, Columbia University, Stanford University, Fordham University, McGill University, University of Miami, La Sapienza University in Rome, the Sorbonne in Paris, the National University of Kyiv, the CNRS (the French National Center for Scientific Research or Centre national de la recherche scientifique), and other top-tier universities around the world.
 He also organizes an innovate, cutting-edge professor training program at Oxford University which trains professors from all over the world to teach courses on contemporary antisemitism at their respective universities upon completion of the course for academic credit.
+(Click here for a short video about the ISGAP-Oxford Summer Institute for Curriculum Development in Critical Antisemitism Studies).

 He has lectured throughout the world as an expert scholar on antisemitism at universities, the European Parliament, United Nations, Israeli Knesset, Organization for Security and Co-operation in Europe (OSCE), the Kigali International Forum on Genocide, as well as the Australian, British, Canadian, Chilean and Italian Parliaments, and German Bundestag, various leading think tanks in China and India, Europe and the Americas.
 Dr. Small submitted evidence to the British and Canadian All-Party Parliamentary Inquiries into Antisemitism and continues to help inform public policy.
 He has also served as a consultant and policy advisor in North America, Europe, Southern Africa, and the Middle East.